 Open and Affordable Textbooks Program

-The Open and Affordable Textbooks (OAT) Program is an incentive program that awards research funds to Rutgers faculty who make their courses more affordable for their students by using low-cost materials, library content, or open educational resources (OER).
-To date, the program has saved Rutgers students over $12 million.
+The Open and Affordable Textbooks (OAT) Program is an incentive program designed to make higher education more affordable for Rutgers students.
+Through OAT, the Libraries award research funds to Rutgers faculty who redesign their courses to use free or low-cost materials or who create a new open textbook.
 Our goal is to support course material affordability at Rutgers, promote the use of open and affordable educational resources, and empower faculty to innovate their teaching through the use of open, free, or library-licensed materials and teaching aids.

 The OAT Program awards research funds to full- and part-time faculty and curriculum developers who: